hacklaen/EasyRad/README.md

 1.	referenced images are not displayed in the user interface,
 2.	the `<embed>` tag is ignored.

-Templates may import stylsheets with the `<link>` tag, but the URL in tag must be specified relative to the `easyrad/index.html` file.
+Templates may import stylsheets with the `<link>` tag, but the URL must be specified relative to the `easyrad/index.html` file.

 Due to limitations of the used clipboard.js library the following browsers are supported:
 - Chrome 42+